 The George M. Lawson Academic Center contains classrooms, offices for the academic dean, the humanities faculty, the McCamish School of Business, the Academic Support Office, two additional computer labs, and a student lounge.
-Also housed in the Lawson Center is the Center for Student Success, which provides tutorial help, placement services, and assistance in goal setting, time management, organizational skills and study skills.
+Also housed in the Lawson Center is the Academic Support Office and the Center for Student Success, which provide tutorial help, placement services, and assistance in goal setting, time management, organizational skills and study skills.

-The William W. Fincher Jr. and Eunice L. Fincher Visual Arts Center, a beautiful Italian Renaissance-designed building, houses the Herbert I. and Lilla W. Gordy Department of Art, and contains studios for photography, drawing, sculpture, painting, print-making and computer animation, as well as gallery space and offices for the art faculty.
+The William W. Fincher Jr. and Eunice L. Fincher Visual Arts Center, a beautiful Italian Renaissance-designed building, houses the Herbert I. and Lilla W. Gordy Department of Art, and contains studios for photography, drawing, sculpture, painting, printmaking and computer animation, as well as gallery space and offices for the art faculty.
 The Randolph W. Thrower Plaza is the area sometimes used for receptions and gatherings and faces Lake Mullenix and the Falany Performing Arts Center.
-An art storage building and a small ceramics studio complete the University's facilities dedicated to the study of fine art.
+A small ceramics studio completes the institution's facilities dedicated to the study of fine art.

 The renovated Samuel C. Dobbs Building is the oldest building on campus.
-Constructed of locally quarried stone, it contains lecture rooms, teaching laboratories and offices for the School of Mathematics and Sciences faculty.
+Constructed of locally quarried stone, it contains lecture rooms, teaching laboratories and offices for math and science faculty.
+The Science Center, which is connected to Dobbs Hall, opened in fall 2013.
+Classrooms and laboratories have scientific equipment and instructional technology to ensure that students have the best instruction with experiences to prepare them for future study of science or for entry into the contemporary scientific workplace.

-The Burgess Administration Building houses the Hoke O'Kelley Auditorium and offices for the president; registrar; financial aid; business office; finance and administration; institutional advancement and external affairs; alumni; marketing and communications; fundraising campaigns and church relations, human resources; support services; and information technology.
+The Burgess Administration Building houses the Hoke O'Kelley Auditorium and offices for the president; Registrar; financial aid; business office; finance and administration; advancement; alumni; marketing and communications; annual giving and church relations, human resources; support services; and information technology.

-Visitors are welcomed by the Admissions staff and the homey atmosphere of the Admissions House, located at the corner of Baxter Avenue and Reinhardt College Parkway.
+Visitors are welcomed by the Admissions staff and the homey atmosphere of the Admissions House, located at the corner of Baxter Avenue and Reinhardt College